Thierry-Dumont/RKkit/README.md

-# Playing with Rung-Kutta methods and SageMath #
+# Playing with Runge-Kutta methods and SageMath. #

-Beware: this is a very prliminary version!
+_Beware: this is a very prliminary version!_

 To use the codes, you must install [SageMath](http://www.sagemath.org/).